TransitSurveyor/README/README.md

 ### High Level Setup

 1. Follow the build instructions in the `README` inside the [MobileSurveyor](https://github.com/TransitSurveyor/MobileSurveyor) repo.
-This will build an android app that provideds the user interface for collecting boarding and alighting locations.
+This will build an android app that provides the user interface for collecting boarding and alighting locations.
 2. To setup the backend database and web services you will want to follow the `README` inside the [API](https://github.com/TransitSurveyor/API) repo.
 You will need to set up a VPS and run the setup shell script to build the database and deploy that application.
 3. Both repositories are loaded with sample data, but to generate your own follow the `README` instructions in the [Data](https://github.com/TransitSurveyor/Data) repo.
 You will construct your source inputs and run the build script.
 After that the outputs will need to be copied into the `data_inputs` folder in both the `MobileSurveyor` and `API` repos.